Home for Global Students

 Allerton

-Located in the south of Liverpool, Allerton is the garden of Liverpool due to its collection of lovely green spaces dotted around the area.
-Allerton is considered one of the best places to live in Liverpool; with its perfect combination of vibrant and tranquil living spaces, the area attracts everyone, from students and post-grads to settling families and retirees.
+Located in the south of Liverpool, Allerton is the city’s garden, thanks to its collection of lovely green spaces dotted throughout the area.
+Many travellers rank Allerton the best area to stay in Liverpool.
+With its perfect combination of vibrant and tranquil living spaces, the area attracts everyone, from students and post-grads to settling families and retirees.
 Home to some of Liverpool’s most beautiful green spaces, you can enjoy breathing in the fresh air in the historic Calderstones Park, where dog-friendly policies and a children’s play area attract young families.
-For those who may want to veer away from the crowds, the Japanese Zen Garden and fishing lake offer a more peaceful part of the park where you can sit and enjoy the calm surroundings.
+For those who want to avoid the crowds, the Japanese Zen Garden and the fishing lake offer a more peaceful part of the park where you can sit and enjoy the calm surroundings.
 House prices in Allerton tend to be higher than in other parts of Liverpool.
 The average rent here ranges from £400 – £1300.

 FAQ